jetlinkio/jetlink-javascript-sdk/README.md

 Jetlink.Options.IsVisitorEmailOrPhoneRequired = true;
 ```

-* `HideLauncherWhenChatWindowOpen`
+* `HideLauncherWhenChatWindowIsOpen`
-You can hide launcher when chat windows is opened.
+You can hide launcher when chat windows is open.

 ```javascript
 Jetlink.Options.HideLauncherWhenChatWindowIsOpen = true;